moraes/tipfy/docs/source/tutorials/sessions.rst

            return Response(html, mimetype='text/html')

-In the code above, a product is added to a products list whenever you access an URL with `add-product` or `remove-product` in the GET parameters.
+In the code above, a product is added to a products list whenever you access a URL with `add-product` or `remove-product` in the GET parameters.

 Let's test it.
 First we should add some URL rules for the handlers above: